ChainSafe/chainbridge-docs/docs/spec.md

 All resource IDs are considered to have a Home Chain.
 The only strict requirements for Resource IDs is that they must be 32 bytes in length and the least significant byte must contain a chain ID.

+Resource IDs are arbitrary, you can use anything you like.
+The resource ID should be the same on every chain for the same token.
+One convention is use 0x0...<contract-address><chain-id> to indicate where the token originates from.
+You would use a different resource ID from each token that is supported, or for any arbitrary action via the generic handler.
+The format is just a suggestion, and the chain ID included is in reference to the origin chain where the token was first created.

 ### Transfer Flow

 1. User initiates a transfer on the source chain.